Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Introduction

-However, the maximal data piling direction has not been considered as an appropriate classifier since it depends too much on training data, resulting in poor generalization performances \citep{marron2007, Lee2013}.
+However, the maximal data piling direction has not been considered as an effective classifier since it depends too much on training data, resulting in poor generalization performances \citep{marron2007, Lee2013}.
 In general, while the training data are piled on $\mdp$, independent test data are not piled on $\mdp$.
-Recently, \citet{Chang2021} revealed the existence of the \textit{second data piling} direction, which gives a data piling of independent test data, under the HDLSS asymptotic regime of \citet{Hall2005} where the dimension of data $p$ tends to grow while the sample size $n$ is fixed.
+Recently, \citet{Chang2021} revealed the existence of the \textit{second data piling} direction, which gives a data piling of independent test data, under the HDLSS asymptotic regime.
 In addition, they showed that a negatively ridged linear discriminant vector, projected onto a low-dimensional subspace, can be a \textit{second maximal data piling} direction, which yields a maximal asymptotic distance between two piles of independent test data.